Here’s What We Know About The Colorado STEM School Shooting So Far

 — Hollywood Reporter (@THR) May 8, 2019

 The adult suspect has been identified as 18-year-old Devon Erickson.
-The second suspect, a juvenile, was initially believed to be male but is now suspected to be female, as Yahoo News reports.
+The second suspect, a juvenile, was initially believed to be male, but is now suspected to be female, as Yahoo!
+News reports.

 Douglas County sheriff Tony Spurlock confirmed that there was initial confusion about the second suspect’s gender.